materialize-labs/wealth-mgmt-poc/README.md

 pnpm dev
 ```

-Your app template should now be running on [localhost:3000](http://localhost:3000/).
+Your app should now be running on [localhost:3000](http://localhost:3000/).

-## App Modes
+## Switching App Modes

-This chatbot can be configured to target different industry verticals through the `NEXT_PUBLIC_APP_MODE` environment variable.
-Currently supported modes:

-- `wealth-management` (default): Tailored for wealth management advisors with connections to Salesforce, Addepar, and Outlook
-- `repe`: Real Estate Private Equity version with connections to Yardi, Argus, Gmail, Excel, and Google Sheets

-To switch between modes:
+To switch between industry modes:

 1. Open your `.env.local` file
-2. Set `NEXT_PUBLIC_APP_MODE` to your desired mode (e.g., `NEXT_PUBLIC_APP_MODE=repe`)
+2. Set `NEXT_PUBLIC_APP_MODE` to either:
+   - `wealth-management` (default)
+   - `repe` (Real Estate Private Equity)
 3. Restart the development server with `pnpm dev`

 The app will automatically adjust its data sources, system prompts, and UI elements to match the selected industry focus.

+## Model Providers

+This application uses the Vercel AI SDK and supports multiple model providers.
+The default is xAI's Grok, but you can easily switch to other providers like OpenAI, Anthropic, or Cohere by updating the model configuration.